17+ Low-Prep Fun Games to Play in Class for All Grades (Updated in 2024!)

 In the maths edition, all students play at the same time and race to choose the best deal out of the two options.

-The game can be played both online and offline to as a quick ice breaker or lesson ender.
-Let’s play Would you Rather with AhaSlides!
+The game can be played both online and offline as a quick icebreaker or lesson-ender.

 Ever worry that your maths lessons end on a bit of a dull note?
 How about initiating a few rounds of 101 and out, a fun activity for class in which the goal is to score as close to the number 101 as possible without going over.
 Divide your class into groups, and have a spinner wheel representing a dice (yes we figure not every class has a couple of dice ready).